robertwayne/template-axum-htmx-tailwind/README.md

 ## Getting Started

-_This template is a work-in-progress.
-Additionally, it builds against the unstable main branch of `axum`, not the crates.io version._
+_This template is a work-in-progress with various experimental features.
+It builds against the unstable main branch of `axum`, not the crates.io version, among other things.
+I cannot recommend using this for a production project right now._

 ## Notes